Process Control: Reduce Costs and Eliminate Mistakes

 Business process modeling can be expressed in many ways like flowcharts, programs, hypertext, or even scripts.
 Here are some of the most common business process modeling techniques available:

-Brief overview how each each Business Process Model varies:
+A brief overview of how each Business Process Model varies:

 BPMN Business process modeling notation is a standardised global way to map your processes using simple lines, arrows, and geometric shapes that communicate the workflow or process.

-Flowcharts are very popular diagram because of there simplicity but offering such power with such few standard symbols which are easily understood for all business processes.
+Flowcharts are very popular diagrams because of their simplicity but offer such power with such few standard symbols which are easily understood for all business processes.

 Gantt charts relate a list of processes to a time scale rather than showing the steps sequentially.
-Main axes are ‘time taken’ so does a better job of showing the overall time scale a process will take until completion.
+The main axes are ‘time taken’ so does a better job of showing the overall time scale a process will take until completion.

 Petri-nets